Architecture Related

 No. The Antivirus for Amazon S3 solution will fit into your existing workflow.
 You do not have to make any changes to your current workflow.

-Can I scan S3 objects from more than one account from within the same deployment?
+## Can I scan S3 objects from more than one account from within the same deployment?

-Yes, Antivirus for Amazon S3 supports cross-account scanning.
+Yes, Antivirus for Amazon S3 supports `cross-account` scanning.
 This means you can centrally install the console and scanning agents to protect not only the account you are deployed within, but also any other AWS account where you can install a cross-account role.

-Can I setup a staging bucket for all of my files to first land in and then move them to a production bucket after they have been found to be clean?
+## Can I setup a staging bucket for all of my files to first land in and then move them to a production bucket after they have been found to be clean?

-Two Bucket System
+#### Two Bucket System <a href="#architecture-related-can-i-setup-a-staging-bucket-for-all-of-my-files-to-first-land-in-and-then-move" id="architecture-related-can-i-setup-a-staging-bucket-for-all-of-my-files-to-first-land-in-and-then-move"></a>

 Yes, it is very easy to setup a two bucket system and we have many customers using this approach.
-We provide two methods of achieving this.
+We provide two methods of achieving this. &#x20;

-1. Create staging bucket or utilize existing bucket
+1. Create `staging bucket` or utilize existing bucket

 3. Create a Python (latest version) Lambda Function with sample code provided below